Great Glen, Leicestershire

 Great Glen (historically known as Great Glenn or Glenn Magna) is a village and civil parish in the Harborough district of Leicestershire, England.
 It is 2 miles south of Oadby and about seven miles south-east of Leicester.
 The population of the civil parish at the 2011 census was 3,662.
 Its name comes from the original Iron Age settlers who used the Celtic word glennos, meaning "valley", and comes from the fact that Great Glen lies in part of the valley of the River Sence.
 The "Great" part is to distinguish the village from Glen Parva.

 Features and amenities

 In 1751 a turnpike bridge was built over the River Sence as a part of the stagecoach route from Leicester to London.
-The pubs The Old Greyhound and The Crown were originally coaching inns built soon after the new road opened.
+The pubs The Italian Greyhound and The Crown were originally coaching inns built soon after the new road opened.
 This road later became the A6 road, and a bypass around the village was opened in 2003.
 The Midland Main Line runs to the south of the A6, and formerly had a station to serve the village at the closest point.

 Leicester Grammar School is constructed on the land of Mount Farm, Great Glen.